A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Calculation of the mass of pickled cucumber

-Calculation of the mass of cheese
+Calculation of cheese mass

 Calculation of the mass of products given in volume measures: